modxorg/Docs/en/revolution/2.x/making-sites-with-modx/customizing-content.md

 _old_uri: "2.x/making-sites-with-modx/customizing-content"
 ---

-MODx offers many ways of customizing content.
-This section covers the ways to do so that are built into the core of MODx.
+MODX offers many ways of customizing content.
+This section covers the ways to do so that are built into the core of MODX.

 1. [Template Variables](/revolution/2.x/making-sites-with-modx/customizing-content/template-variables)
   1. [Creating a Template Variable](/revolution/2.x/making-sites-with-modx/customizing-content/template-variables/creating-a-template-variable)